Sean Waltman: Total Nonstop Action Wrestling (2010)

 On a special live, three-hour Monday night episode of Impact! on January 4, 2010, Waltman (as Syxx-Pac) and Scott Hall returned to TNA.
 That night, fellow former nWo member Hulk Hogan debuted in TNA.
 Kevin Nash, Hall and Waltman quickly reformed an alliance called The Band, but Hogan stayed away, saying times had changed.
-On the January 14 episode of Impact!, The Band attacked Robert Roode and James Storm with led to a tag team match at Genesis.
-At Genesis on January 17, Syxx-Pac replaced Hall and teamed with Nash to lose to Beer Money, Inc. (Robert Roode and James Storm).
+On the January 14 episode of Impact!, The Band attacked Beer Money, Inc. (Robert Roode and James Storm), losing to them at Genesis on January 17 (with Syxx-Pac replacing Hall and teaming with Nash).
 On the next Impact!
 Hogan, disgusted by The Band's actions, had security eject Syxx-Pac and Hall, saying they weren't contracted to TNA.
-They appeared the next week anyway, attacking Kurt Angle from behind.
-They returned a week later, betraying Nash and beating him down. on the February 11 episode of Impact!, Waltman and Hall attacked Kurt Angle until Hogan made the save. on the February 18 episode of Impact!, Waltman and Hall brawled with Nash and Young and a week later on the February 25 episode of Impact!, Waltman and Hall brawled with Nash and Young in the parking lot and left them laying. on the March 8 episode of Impact, Nash and Young brought out a contract to wrestle Waltman and Hall on PPV. on the March 15 episode of Impact, Nash and Hall had a 5-Min $25,000 challenge when Waltman attacked Nash and handcuffed him to the rope.
-At Destination X on March 21, Syxx-Pac and Hall wagered their TNA jobs in a tag match against Nash and Eric Young.
-In the end, Nash turned on Young and helped The Band win the match and full TNA contracts.
-On the March 29 Impact!, The Band lost a six-man steel cage tag match to Eric Young, Jeff Hardy and Rob Van Dam. on the April 12 episode of Impact, Waltman, Hall and Nash defeated Team 3D and Jesse Neal in a Street Fight.
-Syxx-Pac was scheduled for a tag match at Lockdown, but was replaced by Nash after the Missouri Athletic Commission barred Waltman from wrestling, due to his hepatitis C. On the April 26 Impact!, Waltman was written off of TV when Team 3D found Syxx-Pac on a backstage floor in a pool of blood; Eric Young took his place in The Band.
-In June 2010, TNA released Waltman and Hall.
+Despite this, they appeared the next week, attacking Kurt Angle.
+A week later, they betrayed Nash and beat him down.
+At Destination X on March 21, Syxx-Pac and Hall wagered their TNA jobs in a match against Nash and Eric Young.
+Nash turned on Young and helped The Band win the match and full TNA contracts.
+On the March 29 episode of Impact!, The Band lost a six-man steel cage tag match to Young, Jeff Hardy and Rob Van Dam.

+Syxx-Pac was scheduled for a tag team match at Lockdown on April 18, but was replaced by Nash after the Missouri Athletic Commission barred Waltman from wrestling, due to his hepatitis C. On the April 26 episode of Impact!, Waltman was written off of TV when Team 3D found Syxx-Pac on a backstage floor in a pool of blood; Eric Young took his place in The Band.
+In June, TNA released Waltman and Hall.